Zufiya99/BMI-Calculator-using-Express-js/README.md

 ## Usage

-1. Start the server:
+1. Install nodemon and start the server: nodemon bmiCalculator.js
-npm start

 2. Open your web browser and navigate to `http://localhost:3000`.